Synerise/synerise-design/packages/components/avatar/README.md

 ## General guidelines

 An avatar is an object used to represent a particular person in the application.
-The avatar is usually accompanied with the status (for example, **Active**, **Inactive**, **Blocked**) identifying availability of any person in the application.
+The avatar is usually accompanied by the status (for example, **Active**, **Inactive**, **Blocked**) identifying the availability of any person in the application.

 - Use avatars to represent a persona in the application.
 It may be a user of the application or a customer in the CRM module.
-- You can use avatars to represent a general entity such as the campaign type, analysis type on a list in the application
+- You can use avatars to represent a general entity such as the campaign type or analysis type on a list in the application
 - Every time when you use an image to communicate a concept, it’s important to use descriptive alt text.
 This ensures users with accessibility as it lets screen readers to describe what’s in the image to people who are visually impaired.

 ---